 Shared servers have software that stops certain websites from slowing down the other websites on the server.
 Each web server can only have a certain amount depending on the plans used.
 This is based on the resource limit each plan has by default.
-Fro example, the Easy plan is made for simple websites so there can be a lot more of those on a shared server.
-Where the Power plan which allows more power has a lower amount of plans allowed on each server.
+For example, the Pro plan is made for simple websites so there can be a lot more of those on a shared server.
+Where the Advanced plan which allows more power has a lower amount of plans allowed on each server.
 This is all balanced by how much load the website uses.
 Load is CPU, RAM, and IO use from the website.

 If you are overloading your CPU, RAM, or IO, you probably need more power which would be available on the next plan up.
 Or in a lot of cases your site just needs to be optimized.
 If you use WordPress which is famous for overloading, there is an article here that will help a lot.
 WordPress Load Issues